jlevy/lft/lft.md

 Note “essential complexity” is a slightly misleading term, because it sounds like if it is “essential” it might be fixed or unchanging.
 This isn’t true!
-In fact, feature complexity always grows due to human nature and [Tog’s pardox](https://www.votito.com/methods/togs-paradox/): as soon as you solve a problem for someone, they will think of a new problem.
+In fact, feature complexity always grows due to human nature and [**Tog’s paradox**](https://www.votito.com/methods/togs-paradox/): as soon as you solve a problem for someone, they will think of a new problem.

 <div class="boxed-text">